CtrlK

 Workflow Clarity

 The orchestration logic has a clear numbered sequence with an explicit validation step (step 5: verify subagent JSON before aggregating).
 The creative workflow is a well-defined sequential pipeline with clear inputs/outputs at each step.
-Quality gates provide hard constraints that serve as validation checkpoints.
-The context intake is clearly marked as a prerequisite.
+Quality gates serve as validation checkpoints, and the PDF report quality gate explicitly requires running `--check` before `--output`.

 3 / 3